Raudius/Pushraven/README.md

 ## How to use Pushraven

 **NOTE: Major implementation changes from prerelease versions to v1.0.0.
 New version version implements Pushraven as singleton that is 'fed' a Notification object.
-Check example below.**
+See [Sample.java](Pushraven/src/com/pushraven/Sample.java) or the example below.**

 Once you have imported the Pushraven_vX.X.jar file into your library and the com.pushraven.* package into your class, you can send a push message over FCM in 3 steps: